ADIITJ/RAG-implementation/README.md

 ## RAG (Retrieval-Augmented Generation) Prompt Generator

-Welcome to the RAG Prompt Generator!
-This Python program assists in generating RAG (Retrieval-Augmented Generation) prompts, a crucial component in natural language processing tasks, particularly in question answering systems.
-By leveraging contextual information and user queries, RAG prompts enhance the performance and accuracy of such systems.
+Introducing my RAG Prompt Generator!
+This project is my very own implementation of RAG (Retrieval-Augmented Generation) prompts, a fundamental aspect of natural language processing systems, especially in the realm of question answering.
+With this tool, you can generate prompts that enhance the accuracy and effectiveness of such systems by incorporating contextual information and user queries.
+It's a powerful way to improve the performance of question answering models and make them more robust in handling real-world scenarios.
 ### Features

 - **Text Processing:** Tokenizes text into sentences and words using NLTK (Natural Language Toolkit).